roie-r/NMS_Scripts/README.md

-My personal mods collection.
-Some merged changes made by others, and some my own.
+My personal-use mods collection.
+Some of changes are my own, others were taken from other mods and incorporated in my personal scripts.